 9. A Piece Of 2 x 4 Wood?
 Yes!
 Grab a piece of wood, lay it on the floor for balance beam walking.

-Great for the fine motor skills and balancing for your little one.
+Great for the fine motor skills and balance for your little one.

 10. Pretend Playing: Encourage this and set up a room with some real and play food and go grocery shopping!